 Should I add other exercise besides Pilates?
 Yes, be sure to include cardio activities such as 30 minutes of brisk walking or hiking, swimming, and bike riding.
 Pilates Jump Board can be incorporated into your session for a dynamic and invigorating cardio boost.

 Do I need special clothing to do Pilates?
 You should wear comfortable clothing so you can move freely.
 Most people wear long yoga or capri pants with a t-shirt.
 Please, no shorts.
 Shoes are not worn during Pilates mat or equipment sessions.
 Clean, low top socks are all that you need.
 Non-skid socks are required.

 Is there a changing room at the studio?
 The studio has a private restroom with plenty of room to change.
 Nooks are available for each client to store belongings and shoes.

 What if I can’t make my prepaid Pilates class?
 Please give 24-hour advance notice to cancel or reschedule your session.
-No shows without 24-hour notice forfeit payment for that session.
-Exceptions may be made on a case-by-case basis.
+Late cancellations and no shows without 24-hour notice forfeit payment for that session.

 Should I eat before I attend a session or class?
 No. It’s recommended that you don’t eat at least two hours prior.

 Should I bring water to my session?
 It is advisable to bring a water bottle with you, but please no Starbucks or food.